11 Best Restaurant Loyalty Programs That Drive Sales

 - Choose the freemium model: Offer a small, universally loved item for free upon signup to incentivize initial enrollment.

-7. Costa Coffee’s Costa Club Centers Sustainability
+8. Costa Coffee’s Costa Club centers sustainability

 Program type: Item-based

 Costa Coffee’s Costa Club It's a fantastic loyalty program for customer engagement that lets customers sign up and get a free drink for every 10 they order.
 What's really unique is that they offer extra points, called beans, when customers use a recyclable cup in-store.
-It's a clever way to tie the rewards program to their brand, make it exciting to purchase products, and promote sustainability.
+It's a clever way to tie the rewards program to their brand, make it exciting to purchase products and promote sustainability.

 Their app is another game-changer.
 It offers exclusive rewards like discounts on certain products and special treat deals.
 Plus, it provides personalized offers based on order history, which keeps customers coming back for more.